 tourism in swat valley pakistan

-Swat shares borders with Chitral in the northwest, Dir in the west, Malakand in the south, Buner in the southeast.
-And Shangla in the east, Kohistan in the northeast, and Gilgit-Baltistan in the north.
+Swat Valley is surrounded by various regions, with Chitral to the northwest, Dir to the west, Malakand to the south, Buner to the southeast, Shangla to the east, Kohistan to the northeast, and Gilgit-Baltistan to the north.

 History of Swat Valley